tagohd/mono/Chat Logs/2021 Chat Logs/(3) March 2021 Chat Logs.md

 >https://youtu.be/zjImpr03L94 \[8-bit remix of "It's Not Unusual\] He's also like Mettaton EX because he's just doing that the whole fight.
 You cannot grasp the true form of Carlton's attack.

 #Gameplay
+gameplay:: The boss fight against AL is deceptively hard.
+And also he dances the whole fight like MTT EX.

 L:
 >There's just one problem in having Carlton Banks as your sans - would anyone really think it would be an easy fight?